morganbenavidez/COP4020_Alternative_Language_NIM/README.md

 ## Why Nim?

-I picked Nim for its excellent support for complex data processing tasks and its compatibility with C and JavaScript, which allows for flexible integration with various systems.
+I picked Nim for its excellent support for complex data processing tasks and its compatibility with C, C++ and JavaScript, which allows for flexible integration with various systems.
 Nim also provides clean syntax and advanced metaprogramming features, helping simplify code for data manipulation.

 ## Nim Features in Action